SolaceSamples/solace-samples-dotnet/_docs/persistence-with-queues.md

 ```

 You have now successfully connected a client, sent persistent messages to a queue and received and acknowledged them.

+Learn how to verify all messages arrive to the router in our next tutorial, [Confirmed Delivery.]({{ site.baseurl }}/confirmed-delivery)

 If you have any issues sending and receiving a message, check the [Solace community]({{ site.links-community }}){:target="_top"} for answers to common issues.